 Oliver Sabot is the founder and Managing Director of Spire, a rapidly growing social enterprise focused on dramatically improving the quality, cost, and accessibility of education in the developing world.
 Sabot is also the founder and Director of Kepler, which provides new model for quality, affordable university education.
 Previously Oliver served as the Executive Vice President for Global Programs at the Clinton Health Access Initiative (CHAI) where he worked in the treatment and control of malaria, HIV, and tuberculosis.
 He currently advises a range of non profit and for profit organizations applying new technologies and models in the developing world, including serving on the boards of Generation Rwanda and the Global Health Group of UCSF.

-Anne is a consultant at McKinsey & Co. in Washington, DC.
-She has worked previously throughout Sub-Saharan Africa with organizations such as MIT’s Abdul Latif Jameel Poverty Action Lab (J-PAL), the International Rescue Committee, and the Millennium Challenge Corporation.
+Anne is the Chief Innovation Officer at Evidence Action in Washington, DC.
+She has worked previously as the Chief of Development Innovation Ventures at USAID and was appointed Senior Advisor to the Deputy Secretary of State for Management and Resources at the US State Department.
+She also worked at McKinsey and Company as an Engagement Manager and throughout Sub-Saharan Africa with organizations such as MIT’s Abdul Latif Jameel Poverty Action Lab (J-PAL), the International Rescue Committee, and the Millennium Challenge Corporation.
 She received a JD from Harvard Law School, an MPA/ID from the Harvard Kennedy School, and AB from Princeton.

-An experienced social entrepreneur, Jacob is currently an Associate at New Island Capital.
-He co-founded Farm Builders, a Liberia-based agribusiness organization, and has previously worked for President of Liberia Ellen Johnson Sirleaf, IGNIA Partners and Accenture.
+Jacob is currently Senior Vice President at Bain Capital Double Impact Fund.
+An experienced social entrepreneur, Jacob served as Senior Vice President at New Island Capital.
+He co-founded multiple ventures including, Farm Builders, a Liberia-based agribusiness organization, and has previously worked for President of Liberia Ellen Johnson Sirleaf, IGNIA Partners, and Accenture.
+In 2014 and 2015, Jacob served as a non-partisan, Presidentially-appointed White House Fellow at the U.S. Department of State.
 An Echoing Green fellow, Jacob holds an MPA-ID degree from the Harvard Kennedy School and an MBA degree from the Harvard Business School.

 Sid has experience across international development, business, government and research sectors.
 An investment professional in Boston, Sid previously worked in Ghana, Swaziland and San Francisco with TechnoServe and McKinsey & Company.
 He holds an A.M. degree in Physics from Harvard University, as well as joint JD/MBA degrees from Harvard Law School and Harvard Business School.